 How long do copper pipes last?
 Depending on their thickness and the pH of the water traveling through them, modern copper pipes should last for 20-50 years.
 Unfortunately, that doesn’t exclude a pernicious plumbing problem known as pinhole leaking.
 Pinhole leaks only occur in copper piping.
-Under the right (worst) conditions, your copper pipes may develop a pinhole leak within only two years of installation.
+Under the right (worst) conditions, your copper pipes could develop a pinhole leak within only two years of installation.

-What is a pinhole leak?
+What is a Pinhole Leak?

 The State of Maryland Task Force to Study Pinhole Leaks in Copper Plumbing defines pinhole leaks as, “the perforation of copper tube, pipe or fittings used for domestic water distribution as the result of pitting corrosion initiated on the interior/waterside surface with the subsequent leakage of water.”
 In short: they’re a hole created by corrosion working from the inside out.

 As the Maryland Task Force notes above, pinhole leaks are caused by “pitting corrosion.”
 The Association for Materials Protection and Performance defines pitting corrosion as “a localized form of corrosion by which cavities or ‘holes’ are produced in the material.“ Pitting corrosion only affects a very small portion of a copper pipe, eventually wearing away material more and more until it falls in on itself as a “pit” or “hole” – which, in turn, becomes a pinhole leak.

-Causes of Pitting Corrosion
+4 Causes of Pitting Corrosion in Copper Pipes

 Physical contaminants such as sediment or heavy metals present in the water supply may wear away at the inside of your pipes as they pass through.
 This could occur if your water is particularly hard or only locally treated (if it’s well water, for instance).
 Abnormally high water pressure may also scrape away the oxide coating of copper piping over time.